-ASPCA Partners with Maddie’s Fund to Support the “Million Cat Challenge”
+ASPCA Partners With Maddie’s Fund to Support the “Million Cat Chal

 Their mission is simple; save the lives of one million cats within the next five years.
 Simple?
 Let’s provide some context as to how massive a goal we’re talking about.
 If you added up every single resident living in Washington, DC and every single resident living in Pittsburgh, Pennsylvania, you still wouldn’t have one million.
 That’s how big a goal this is!